Mens sana in corpore sano is a Latin phrase, usually translated as ‘a sound mind in a sound body’.

 What we can control though are our lifestyle habits around being mentally healthy.
 Maybe smoking could be the solution as everything about smoking is good for your health except for the cigarette.

-Go outside (as you are no longer allowed to smoke indoors).
+Go outside (as your no longer allowed to smoke indoors).
 Studies have shown that people who train outside experience greater feelings of revitalisation, increased energy and positivity as well as decreased tension, confusion and anger than those who exercise indoors.
-If you’re having a stressful day pop outside for 5 minutes to get some green therapy and boost those Vitamin D levels.
-Walking meetings are another great concept to incorporate more physical activity into your day.
+If you’re having a stressful day pop outside for 5 minutes get some green therapy and boost those Vitamin D levels.
+Walking meetings is another great concept to incorporate more physical activity into your day.